divyashah99/Youtube-API-Analysis/README.md

 ## Project Structure

-### Data Collection:
+### Data Collection

-The project retrieves channel and video data using the YouTube Data API.
+The project utilizes the YouTube Data API to retrieve channel and video data.

+### Data Pre-processing

-Data Pre-processing: The retrieved data undergoes cleaning and transformation to facilitate analysis.
+The retrieved data undergoes cleaning and transformation to facilitate analysis.
 This includes handling NULL values, converting data types, and extracting additional features.

-Exploratory Data Analysis (EDA): Various visualizations are created to analyze video performance, such as bar plots for best and worst-performing videos, violin plots for view distribution per channel, scatter plots for views vs. likes/comments, and a histogram for video duration.
+### Exploratory Data Analysis (EDA)

+Various visualizations are created to analyze video performance, including:

+- Bar plots for best and worst-performing videos
+- Violin plots for view distribution per channel
+- Scatter plots for views vs. likes/comments
+- Histogram for video duration

+### Wordcloud Analysis

-Wordcloud Analysis: A word cloud is generated from video titles, excluding common English stopwords, to visualize frequently occurring words.
+A word cloud is generated from video titles, excluding common English stopwords, to visualize frequently occurring words.

+### Upload Schedule Analysis

-Upload Schedule Analysis: The project includes a bar plot showcasing the distribution of video uploads across different days of the week.
+The project includes a bar plot showcasing the distribution of video uploads across different days of the week.